ankane/rover/README.md

 ## Types

-Pass column types when creating a data frame
+You can specify column types when creating a data frame

 ```ruby
 Rover::DataFrame.new(data, types: {"a" => :int, "b" => :float})